Av – The Hunt

-AV: The Hunt, also known as AV and also stylized as Av The Hunt, is a 2020 thriller film that was directed by Emre Akay.
+Av: The Hunt is a 2020 thriller film that was directed by Emre Akay.

 Plot

 Ayşe is a married woman who has been conducting an affair behind her husband's back.
 When this infidelity is discovered, the men in her family react violently.
 Her lover ends up dead in the process and Ayşe must find a way to flee to Istanbul, where she will be safe.
 She is given no help from her family, as they have disowned her, and even the people around her seem ambivalent at best to her obvious plight.